-So what is it that brings you to these pages at this point in your life?
+Ok, moving on, what is it that brings you to these pages at this point in your life?
 Perhaps you're experiencing a 'life stage' experience - maybe there are relationship issues you'd like to explore, either individually or in Couple Counselling, maybe you are feeling depressed, anxious, or coping with a challenge life has thrown your way.
-Quite often, folks come to me (sometimes for just one session) to get a 'big secret' off their chest in the confidential setting of the counselling room.
+Quite often, folks come to me (sometimes for just one session) to get a 'big secret' off their chest in the confidential setting of the counselling space.
 The thing is, whatever it is that brings you this site, you will find that many of the counsellors listed here could help you - at the end of the day it will be more down to the quality of the professional relationship that you can have with them rather than the particular 'way(s) of working' that the counsellor describes in their 'spiel'.
 I think it is really important that you take your time to find the right counsellor, view the first meeting you may have as an opportunity to decide whether you can feel 'at ease' with him/her - if in doubt, 'shop around' until you find someone you feel is right for you.
 Above all, trust your gut instinct.

-In terms of my clinical experience, you may like to know that I have been a counsellor for over 20 years now so have a fair bit of experience under my belt.
+In terms of my clinical experience, you may like to know that I have been a counsellor for 30 years now so have a fair bit of experience under my belt.
 Individually and organisationally (with Mind Matters, the organisation I founded in 1993) I have worked with several NHS Trusts / CCGs as well as a wide range of blue chip companies.
 In addition to this corporate work, I have also supported thousands of individuals, couples and families so you can rest assured you will be in safe and experienced hands.

 What about the way I work?
 Well, most of the time I find myself using a 'Solution Focused' approach.
 You may like to look online to read a little more about this, but the basic assumptions / principles can best be summarised as follows: